bolcom/unFTP/docs/server/jsonconfig.md

 In such a setup you may have your JSON credentials file mapped into your pod via a [ConfigMap](https://kubernetes.io/docs/concepts/configuration/configmap/) or a [Secret](https://kubernetes.io/docs/concepts/configuration/secret/).
 The size of these resources is limited.
 By compressing the file you can grow to a larger number of users before you technically require an external database solution.

+Now that we've covered JSON-based user configuration, you may want to explore [REST authentication](/server/rest) or [user configuration over HTTP](/server/http-usr) for more dynamic setups.